English

 • Confidently use the skills of grammar, punctuation and spelling

-• Use discussion in order to learn, elaborate and clearly explain their understanding and ideas
+• Use discussion in order to learn; they should be able to elaborate and clearly explain their understanding and ideas

 We ensure that our English teaching and learning provides many purposeful opportunities for reading, writing and discussion.
 We use a wide variety of experiences, quality texts and resources to motivate and inspire our children.
 All pupils receive a daily English lesson.
 Teachers also ensure that where applicable, cross curricular links with concurrent topic work are woven into the programme of study.